lizramos611/HTML-Practice-Recode/README.md

 READ ME- REFACTOR CODE

+For my coding bootcamp, my task was to use the starter code and refactor it.
+So with this webpage I made it more accesibles, added some comments for people to follow along and combined many elements to avoid so much going on at once on both the HTML & CSS pages.

     HTML
     Replaced all div classes with sections & articles ID's & classes Added header link and navigation bar